luisjexp/tchBIOMACH/ill_herman.md

 # HERMANS GRID
 ## What do yo see?
 ![Herman's Grid](illASSETS/hermans_grid_illusion.png)
-Here is an illusory image that we will call Herman's grid.
-Note that it consists of an regularly spaced array of squares seperated by vertical and horizontal strips of white lines.
-When viewed, the observer notices grey dots or smudges at the intersections of thse white line.
+Here is an illusory image known as Herman's grid.
+It is a regularly spaced array of dark squares seperated by vertical and horizontal strips of white lines.
+You should notice grey dots or smudges at the intersections of thse white line.
 Here we will discuss why we see them.

 ## The Classical Theory
 ### **Foundations**
-Before we discuss the neural mechanisms that underlie the illusion, lets go over some details about the visual neurons that tile the back of your eye.
+Lets go over some details about some of visual neurons that tile the back of your eye.

-These neurons are known as **center surround** retinal ganglion cells (we'll refer to them as **CS**  cells for brevity).
+There are neurons in youre eye known as **center surround** retinal ganglion cells.
+We'll refer to them as **CS**  cells for brevity.
 CS neurons are invoked to explain the little gray blobs we see when viewing hermans grid.

 There are many properties of CS cells that one must remember to understand the (many) proposed hypothesis that underlie this illusion.
 Here are a few